wongjoey/apigee_devportal_custom_modules/README.md

 This repository has the following modules.

 * auth0_app_flow - Module for integrating with Auth0 for application registration.
+This example will utilize Auth0 generated client id and secret into Apigee Edge.
+* okta_app_flow - Module for integrating with Auth0 for application registration.
+This example will utilize Apigee Edge generated client id and secret into Okta.